 - Gwyn Williams Trust Fund Prize - £1,000

 - Paul Ayres Prize: For the most promising competitor 15 years and under - a viola bow donated by Paul Ayres.

-- Bishop Instruments and Bows Ltd. Prize: For the most outstanding performance of a sonata in Round 3: A silver mounted viola bow by Pierre Guillaume worth £5000.
+- Bishop Instruments and Bows Ltd Prize – For the most outstanding performance of a sonata in Round 3: A silver mounted viola bow by Pierre Guillaume worth £5000.